Sankar Adhya

 Sankar Adhya (born 4 October 1937) is a molecular biologist and geneticist at the National Cancer Institute (NCI) and a member of the National Academy of Sciences.
 He is best known for his work on bacterial transcription and the biology of bacteriophage lambda.
 He has made important contributions regarding the physical basis of transcriptional regulation in bacteria, the lysis/lysogeny switch in lambda phage, the organization of the bacterial nucleoid, and phage therapy.

-Life
+Early life and education

 Adhya was born in Kolkata, India and studied chemistry at the University of Calcutta as an undergraduate.
 He later obtained a Ph.D. from the University of Calcutta in biochemistry and a second Ph.D. in genetics from the University of Wisconsin-Madison.

+Work

 Following postdoctoral training at Stanford University, the Bose Institute, and the University of Rochester, he joined the NCI's newly formed Laboratory of Molecular Biology (LMB) in 1971.
 He has remained at the NIH since 1971 and is presently Head of the LMB's Developmental Genetics section.